leanprover-community/mathlib3/docs/extras/conv.md

 the strict syntactical sense, definitional equality is not enough: one needs to conclude by `refl` or `trivial` in this case).

-The second main reason to use converter mode is to rewrite under binders.
+The second main reason to use conversion mode is to rewrite under binders.
 Suppose we want to prove `example (λ x : ℕ, 0+x) = (λ x, x)`.
 The naive first attempt is to enter tactic mode and try `rw zero_add`.
 But this fails with a frustrating